• Skip to primary navigation

 System Type Information on About Screen in Windows 10

-This means, you need to reformat your hard disk, install the 64-bit version and reinstall back all the programs and files that you had on your computer.
+This means, you need to reformat the Hard Disk, install the 64-bit version of Windows and reinstall back all the programs and files that you had on the computer.

 1. Make a Backup of Files on your computer